← Back to Topics

 Mark this as a poor-quality or problematic question

-B. Referral for elective surgical repair.
+B. Referral for immediate surgical repair

 Mark this as a high-quality question